softwareInkhub/brmh-backend/README.md

-# AWS DynamoDB API Documentationnnnssss
+# AWS DynamoDB API Documentationnnnssssdfvsdfsdfvsdfv

 This document provides detailed information about the available DynamoDB operations and their usage.